swrczk/JS-MouseTrapGame/README.md

 # MouseTrap

-Reconstruction of the Atari game in pure JS, project from high school.
+Reconstruction of the Atari game in pure JS, project from high school (2017).

 ##Preview
 Original gameplay available here: https://youtu.be/Ufays5N8K9Y